Wednesday 10 January 2024, 7.30pm

 Emil Karlsen

-Emil Karlsen (b.1998) is a Norwegian improvising drummer currently based in the UK.
+Emil Karlsen is a Norwegian improvising drummer currently based in the UK.
 Described as a “significant addition to the UK free jazz scene” and an “exceptional improv drummer”, he’s establishing himself on the improvised music circuit working the span from free improvisation to free jazz.
-Occupied with exploring the timbral and sonic possibilities of the drum kit, he performs with Philipp Wachsmann, Matthew Bourne, Phil Durrant, Maggie Nicols, Ed Jones, and the London Improvisers Orchestra amongst many others.
-Recently, Emil has been behind the relaunch of the historically important Bead label.
+Occupied with the exploring timbral possibilities of the drum kit, he performs with Philipp Wachsmann, John Butcher, Phil Durrant and Maggie Nicols to mention some.
+Apart from being an active performer he’s central in the revitalisation of the historic Bead Records.

 Ansuman Biswas